One of our strengths is that we adhere to the Seven Cooperative Principles and Number 2 is Democratic Member Control.

 How did ours come to life?

-Policy Register is here (which you can always find from the Governance link on your website).
+The full Policy Register is here (which you can always find from the Governance link on your website).
 The Board and GM will review it periodically and perhaps make updates, but only carefully and deliberately.

-And remember, the on-ramp to our fully employing the Policy Register in overseeing Dan involves use of our Mission Transition Plan, described here
+And remember, the on-ramp to our fully employing the Policy Register in overseeing Dan involves use of our Mission Transition Plan, described here.

 Showing 1 reaction.